Click here for the latest open days

 The Rear Garden.

-• The rear garden has been lovingly restored and maintained by a band of volunteers and is looking wonderful.
-There are seating areas where you can sit and contemplate the history of the area.
+• The rear garden was lovingly restored and maintained by a band of volunteers and is looking wonderful.

 The gardens of 51 Fleetgate looking towards the building.